JamesWTruher/Modules-1/Modules/Microsoft.PowerShell.KubeCtl/Wrapping.Native.Commands.md

 ```

+There are still a lot of open questions and details to work out here:

+* how are mandatory parameters determined?
+* how do we keep a map of used parameters?
+* does parameter order matter?
+* can resonable debugging be provided?
+* do we have to "boil the ocean" to provide something useful?

 ## Call To Action

-First, I'm really interested if having a framework which can autogenerate functions which wrap a native executable
+First, I'really interested if having a framework which can autogenerate functions which wrap a native executable is useful?
+The obvious response might be "of course", but how much of a solution is really needed to provide value?

+**Jason** can you think of additional things here in the call to action?

-## Is this framework something you will continue to build commands with?
+## Is this framework something you will continue to build commands with

 Jim, just adding some thought notes.
 Always available to discuss with you and help out.

 Our focus is on providing the community with an extensable framework to build powershell-style cmdlets from common commands.
 While we may supply some commands (kubectl, docker), our hope is that the community will adopt the framework and build commands as needed.

-  - Is an extensable framework for building commands needed?
+* Is an extensible framework for building commands needed?
 Why?
-  - If so, what commands should be considered in the near term?
+* If so, what commands should be considered in the near term?
 Why those commands?
 How often do you use/script them?